-For patients with more advanced periodontal disease, we have the privilige to have Dr Petros Besas in our team who can analyse your specific situation and provide more intensive treatment to target your treatment needs.
+For patients with more advanced periodontal disease, we have the privilege to have Dr Sonum Patel in our team who can analyse your specific situation and provide more intensive treatment to target your treatment needs.

 Petros provides treatment of all types of periodontal disease.
 Using a variety of techniques and biomaterials he guarantees the establishment of gum health.
 He has developed particular interest in periodontal aesthetic surgery for treatment of Gingival Recession.
 Petros is a member of the British Society of Periodontology.

 Periodontal disease, most commonly known as gum disease, is in simple terms inflammation of the gums surrounding the teeth.
 Therefore, its main feature is gums characterised by red rather than pink color with tendency to bleed during brushing.